 - Dohi T, Maehara A, Moreno PR, et al. The relationship among extent of lipid-rich plaque, lesion characteristics, and plaque progression/regression in patients with coronary artery disease: a serial near-infrared spectroscopy and intravascular ultrasound study.
 Eur Heart J Cardiovasc Imaging 2015;16:81-7.

 - Moreno PR.
 Strengthening the Achilles heel of high-risk plaques.
 J Am Coll Cardiol 2014;64:2218-21.

-Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Lipid Metabolism, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking, Chronic Angina

 Keywords: Acute Coronary Syndrome, Aged, Angina, Stable, Arteries, Atherosclerosis, Autopsy, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Coronary Thrombosis, Fibrin, Inflammation, Lipids, Macrophages, Myocardial Infarction, Myocardium, Percutaneous Coronary Intervention, Plaque, Atherosclerotic, Prospective Studies, Quality of Life, Rupture, Spontaneous, Smoking, Spectroscopy, Near-Infrared, Stroke, Tomography, Optical Coherence